Nauchandi Express

 The 14241 / 14242 Nauchandi Express is an express train belonging to Indian Railways that runs between Prayagraj Sangam railway station and Saharanpur Junction in India.

 It operates as train number 14241 from Prayagraj Sangam station(station code: PYGS) to Saharanpur Junction and as train number 14242 in the reverse direction.

 It is named after the Nauchandi Temple in Meerut.
 Earlier this train used to run from Allahabad Junction to Meerut City Junction and then later extended to Saharanpur Junction.
 Now it runs from Prayagraj Sangam station to Saharanpur Junction.
-The train 14241 has 20 coaches, 14 of which terminate in Meerut City Junction and 6 coaches continue towards Saharanpur Junction.
-14242 starts from Saharanpur Junction as a 6 coach train and then combines with the 14 coach train standing in Meerut City Junction.
+The train 14241 has LHB Railways gives gift to the people of Uttar Pradesh, these 2 trains will be fitted with LHB coaches; they will get relief from jolts.
+22 coaches that goes continue towards Saharanpur Junction.
+14242 starts from Saharanpur Junction and goes to Prayagraj Sangam.

 Coaches

-The 14241 / 14242 Nauchandi Express presently has 1 AC 2 tier, 1 AC 3 tier, 1 AC 1 cum AC 2 tier, 10 Sleeper Class and 8 General Unreserved coaches.
+The 14241 / 14242 Nauchandi Express presently has 2 AC 2 tier, 6 AC 3 tier economy, 1 First class AC 1 tier, 7 Sleeper Class and 4 General Unreserved coaches, 1 Luggage‑cum‑Divyang Coach, 1 Power Generator coach.